Last Updated: August 22, 2021

 Many people erroneously believe that if they get a Golden Visa, they won’t have to pay tax.

-This usually isn’t the case.
+This is usually not the case.

 To qualify, you must either be a Portuguese citizen or a resident, both of which are made possible through the Golden Visa program.